joagre/ratatoskr/ideas/r.md

 ## Keywords

-The following special symbols are language-reserved keywords and they cannot be defined in user code:
+The following 29 special symbols are language-reserved keywords and they cannot be defined in user code:

 ```
 import
 true
 false
-null
 enum
 ref
+in
+is
+fn
 if
 then
 else
 switch
 default
 match
-timeout
 struct
+singleton
+interface
 public
 private
 readonly
 const
-interface
-singleton
 this
 spawn
 mspawn
 lspawn
-send
 receive
+timeout
 self
+call
 ```

 # Literals